remix-run/remix/docs/tutorials/jokes.md

 ![XML document for RSS feed](/jokes-tutorial/img/jokes-rss-feed.png)

 Wahoo!
 You can seriously do anything you can imagine with this API.
 You could even make a JSON API for a native version of your app if you wanted to.
 Lots of power here.

+💿 Feel free to throw a link to that RSS feed on `app/routes/index.tsx` and `app/routes/jokes.tsx` pages.

 ## JavaScript...